 There is no "processing" folder in .qgis2/python/plugins but keep in mind that I'm on Windows

 just tested again on Windows (qgis and postgresql/postgis) and the result is always the same for me, if "id" exist in the shapefile a "id_0" column is created in the postgis table.

-#5 Updated by Giovanni Manghi about 6 years ago
+#5 Updated by Giovanni Manghi almost 7 years ago